sameerdhoke/szhw-model-interest-rate-simulation/README.md

 This project analyzes US 10-year treasury yields using the Schöbel-Zhu Hull-White (SZHW) model.
 The primary purpose of this project is to develop a simulation model to analyze the impact of different economic scenarios on interest rates and estimate the value of a call option under each scenario.
 I have divided the project into Part A and Part B.

-In Part A, we first gather historical interest rate data and calibrate the SZHW model.
-Then, we develop a simulation model to generate interest rate scenarios, analyze the simulated results, and estimate the coefficients for each independent variable using a linear regression model.
-We also evaluate the impact of interest rate scenarios using the Black-Scholes model to estimate the value of a call option.
+In Part A, I first gather historical interest rate data and calibrate the SZHW model.
+Then, I develop a simulation model to generate interest rate scenarios, analyze the simulated results, and estimate the coefficients for each independent variable using a linear regression model.
+I also evaluate the impact of interest rate scenarios using the Black-Scholes model to estimate the value of a call option.

-In Part B, we incorporate the impact of economic indicators into the scenarios and then develop the simulation model to evaluate the effect of interest rate scenarios and estimate the value of a call option under each scenario.
-We also validate and analyze the performance of the simulation model by comparing the simulated yields with historical yields.
+In Part B, I incorporate the impact of economic indicators into the scenarios and then develop the simulation model to evaluate the effect of interest rate scenarios and estimate the value of a call option under each scenario.
+I also validate and analyze the performance of the simulation model by comparing the simulated yields with historical yields.

 The Schöbel-Zhu Hull-White model is a popular financial model for interest rate derivatives that extends the popular Hull-White model by incorporating the stochastic volatility of the interest rate.
 This model has several advantages, including being able to produce more realistic yield curves and having the ability to incorporate the impact of various economic indicators on interest rates.
 The disadvantage is that it can be computationally expensive and may require more data for calibration.